greg-raven/Impeachment-Chronicles/_posts/2024-06-28-biden-speech.md

 And most dangerously, though, we learned that Donald Trump will not respect this year's election outcome.
 He's still not --- he rejected the last time out.

 No, think about it.
-Every court in the nand [land] ruled that it was a fair election.
+Every court in the nand \[*sic*\] ruled that it was a fair election.
 He's still denying it, still telling lies.

 Three times, Trump was asked last night by the moderators: Would he respect the election results if he lost this time?
 Three times, he refused to answer.
 Three times.